-Bancroft also helped organize the woman’s club the Haddon Fortnightly in 1894 with the idea that this type of women’s organization outside the home would promote the educational, literary and social interests of its members.
+Bancroft also helped organize the women’s club the Haddon Fortnightly in 1894.
+She hoped that the women’s organization outside the home would promote the educational, literary, and social interests of its members.
 It is a testament to the longevity of Bancroft’s vision that the club is still active today.
-In addition, her legacy lives on through the Bancroft Training School which now serves as a nonprofit institution with residential and day care.
+The Bancroft Training School now serves as a nonprofit institution with residential and daycare.
 Relocated to a campus called Owl’s Head, the school is now a year-round evaluation and treatment center.

 A. Farrington, ed.
 Collected Papers of Margaret Bancroft: On Mental Subnormality and the Care and Training of Mentally Subnormal Children.
 Philadelphia: Ware Brothers Company, 1915.

 Mote, Sister M. Krista.
 The Story of Margaret Bancroft: Teacher With a Dream.
 Haddonfield, NJ: Bancroft, 1998.

 Margaret, Bancroft.
 2019.
 Collected Papers of Margaret Bancroft On Mental Subnormality and the Care and Training of Mentally Subnormal Children. http://www.worldcat.org/oclc/1152336655

 - Burstyn, Joan N. 1990.
 “Margaret Bancroft”.
 Past and Promise, Lives of New Jersey Women. http://www.worldcat.org/oclc/54486199